Table of Contents

 In 1993, formation of Growth and Development was officially announced to the public and in 1994, Black Gangster Disciples declared themselves to be called Gangster Disciples, both abbreviated as GD.

+Just like Larry Hoover, GD also had two faces.
+GD that stood for Growth and Development was the one more advertised and visible.
+It was deeply compassionate and profoundly progressive and stood for the development of the marginalized communities of Chicago.
 The other face of GD was Gangster Disciple.
 It was more obscure and hideous and was brutally criminal and devilishly immoral.
 It represented the largest street gang of Chicago involved in assaults, murders, illegal drug selling and other allied activities.

 Since GD referred to both Gangster Disciples and Growth and Development, it was the context of the situation that defined what GD meant.